-Viggo Mortensen plays Chester MacFarland, and Kirsten Dunst his wife, Colette.
-As we later find out, those aren't their real names.
-No, it seems poor Rydal had the rotten luck to stumble upon two far bigger swindlers than he could have ever hoped to become.
-Chester is a hard drinking cynic whose easy charm belies an ocean of deceit.
+Viggo Mortensen plays Chester MacFarland, and Kirsten Dunst his wife Colette.
+We'll later find out those aren't their real names.
+Yup, it seems poor Rydal had the rotten luck to stumble upon two far bigger swindlers than he.
+Mortensen's Chester is a hard drinking cynic whose easy charm belies an ocean of deceit.
 As Colette, Dunst is given a lot less to play, though she does what she can and does so with charm.
-The wheels are set in motion when investment banker Chester accidentally kills a debt collector sent to get back the considerable sum he had stolen from his clients.
-Rydal had the bad luck to be in the wrong place at the wrong time, so the three of them all hightail it to Crete to hide out.
+The wheels are set in motion when shady banker Chester accidentally kills a debt collector, sent to collect the money Chester illicit gains.
+Rydal has the bad luck to be in the wrong place at the wrong time, and ends up on the lam with the other two, hightailing it to Crete to hide-out.

-The love triangle, plot twists, and scheming machinations that follow are all predictable as can be.
-And yet, I don't say that as a criticism.
-The Two Faces of January, the first directorial outing from screenwriter Hossein Amini (Drive), an adaption of the Patricia Highsmith (The Talented Mr. Ripley) novel, is a film you enjoy as you would a roast chicken, or a hamburger with fries and a Coke.
-Its pleasures come not in the surprises it offers, but in the comforting way it recreates something we know so, so well.
+What follows is a love triangle.
+What follows are plot twists and shocking reversals and conniving schemes all predictable as can be.
+I don't say that as a criticism, mind you.
+The Two Faces of January, the first directorial outing from screenwriter Hossein Amini (Drive) and an adaption a Patricia Highsmith (The Talented Mr. Ripley) thriller, is a film you enjoy as you would a roast chicken, or a hamburger with fries and a Coke.
+Its pleasures come not in the surprises on hand, but in the comforting way it recreates something we know so, so well.